Your messaging is arguably the biggest contributing factor to your website conversion rate.

 Everyone knows copywriting is critical to digital marketing and optimization, but very few know how to test their copy.

-Fortunately, there are several tools that can help you diagnose where your copy is failing and come up with potential ideas and solutions to fixing it.
+Fortunately, there are several tools that can help you diagnose where your copy is failing and come up with potential ideas and solutions to fix it.

-My favorite way to do this is through a mixture of purely quantitative and qualitative methods.
-Identify pages or parts of copy that aren’t working through your website analytics or heatmaps, and then optimize specific sections through on-site polls or Wynter.
+My favorite way to do this is through a mixture of purely quantitative and qualitative UX research.
+Identify pages or parts of different messages within copy that aren’t working through your website analytics or heatmaps, and then optimize specific sections through on-site polls or Wynter.

 And if you’ve got the traffic, run A/B tests to truly understand the performance difference.